KavinduAkash/simple-react-chat-app/README.md

 firebase

 ### How to install dependencies
-use follow command to install dependencies
+use following command to install dependencies

 `npm install`